 - To learn about the benefits of joining CLA, click here.

-- Sign up online for your section(s) or email us this completed form.
+- Sign up online for your section(s).

 Below are some offerings that may interest you as a law student.
 Some programs require the applicant to be a member of that Section.